A Novel Light Field Coding Scheme Based on Deep Belief Network & Weighted Binary Images for Additive Layered Displays: Conclusion

 We introduce an efficient representation and scalable coding scheme of a light field for layered light-field displays based on a DBN.
 Existing light field compression algorithms do not utilise the similarities between the views of a light field to compress them effectively.
-The proposed scheme exploits not only the spatial redundancies, but also the inter-layer, intra-layer and other intrinsic redundancies in the additive layers.
-A single CNN model is used to learn the optimised transmittance patterns.
-Weighted binary images represent the optimised layer patterns.
-Scalable coding is introduced in the pipeline by encoding variants of the data with support for an extensive bitrate range.
-The divide-and-conquer method divides the weighted binary images into group and optimises them separately.
-The computational complexity is reduced after the introduction of scalability.
-A DBN learns and preserves only the essential features in weighted binary images, transforming them into dimensionally reduced representation.
-Hence, a much-compressed version of the data is obtained.
-Further encoding with AVC removes the inter and intra-frame redundancies, generating a compressed bitstream which supports variable bitrate decoding.
-In this paper, ``scalability” refers to removing parts of the compressed bitstream to adapt it to end users decoding requirements and varying terminal decoding capabilities.
+The proposed scheme exploits the additive layers' spatial, temporal, angular and other non-linear intrinsic redundancies.
+The proposed hybrid CNN and DBN model generates the optimised transmittance patterns, while learning and preserving only the essential features in a latent code form.
+Weighted binary images represent the optimised layer patterns in the intermediate stage, where we introduce scalability in the framework.
+Further encoding with HEVC generates a rate scalable bitstream which supports any desired bitrate (quality) decoding.
+The decoding performance progressively improves as we use more encoded information in the reconstruction process.
 As a result, our proposed scheme achieves the goal of covering a wide range of bitrates within a single trained model without compromising the quality of the reconstruction.
 Experiments with benchmark light field datasets produce competitive results.
+Since additive layered display is a transparent autostereoscopic display, it can be easily adopted to AR applications.
+Unlike other light field display, the HOE layers in additive display do not suffer from moir\'{e} effect.
 We plan to test our scheme with physical light field display hardware in the future.
 Furthermore, we would like to improve the proposed scheme to deliver 3D content on devices with limited hardware resources.